Read This First

 Prompt 1: Epistemic positions tend to skew unnaturally towards the dogmatic poles.
 Comment on the neglected epistemic category of “I don’t know”.

-The section turns on Value of “I Don’t Know”, Cultural and Psychological Factors, and Philosophical and Educational Implications.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Value of “I Don’t Know”, Cultural and Psychological Factors, and Philosophical and Educational Implications in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Value of “I Don’t Know” distinct from Cultural and Psychological Factors.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Value of “I Don’t Know” distinct from Cultural and Psychological Factors.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Epistemic positions tend to skew unnaturally, Value of “I Don’t Know”, and Cultural and Psychological Factors.
+Treat Epistemic positions tend to skew unnaturally, Value of “I Don’t Know”, and Cultural and Psychological Factors as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Acknowledging what we do not know demonstrates intellectual humility, avoiding the pitfall of overconfidence which can lead to errors and more entrenched positions.